knobs-dev/indid-documentation/api/sendUserOp.md

-# Send an userOperation
+# Send a userOperation

-Category: User Operations
+Category: `User Operations`

 Description: Sends an ERC-4337 userOperation to the bundler, that will execute it (the request type is IUserOperation, a JSON containing the fields in body params)